fantasygo-za/full-stack-technical-test/README.md

 2. Add responsive functionality for the layout, which will display one column on mobile devices, two columns on tablet devices, and four columns on desktops.
 3. Add a button to sort the players by total points from highest to lowest
-4. Add a button to filter the players by team
+4. Add a dropdown to filter the players by team
    1. We expect that filters from points 3. and 4. can be combined together.
 5. Add a button to apply a random shuffle to the list of players when it is clicked.
+It should re-shuffle every click.

 Feel free to structure the code however you prefer and use third-party libraries at your discretion.